 DNS stands for Domain Name System and is the system to translate friendly hostnames like example.com into the IP addresses of the server the website is hosted on.

-MX records - defines where email goes for particular domain name.
-For example you can have multiple mx records per domain.
+- MX records - defines where the email goes for particular domain name.
+For example, you can have multiple MX records per domain.